Later that

 possibility, and we’ll come back to it later.”

-nodded, and Nick was off the hook.
-But
+slowly nodded, and Nick was off the hook.

-he could feel the nausea making a reappearance, and he sighed, knowing he was
+But he could feel the nausea making a reappearance, and he sighed,

 “I think I’m